 Stunt Race FX provides examples of:

-- Bonus Stage: Halfway through each of the three difficulty classes there is a bonus level where the player takes control of the large Trailer and drives through an obstacle course to gain additional time that can be used in the remaining two courses.
+- Bonus Stage: Halfway through each of the three difficulty classes is a bonus level where the player takes control of the large TRAILER and drives through an obstacle course to gain additional time and lives that can be used in the remaining two courses.

 - Bubbly Clouds: The level Sky Ramp is set on a track in the clouds.

-- The Cameo: The Star Fox team will fly by on the Sky Ramp track in an air show-like fashion throughout the race (and you can actually bump them out of the sky if you collide with them overhead) and if you knock over a Star Fox billboard on the Night Cruise course an Arwing will descend to the track level and leave you a blue crystal.
+- The Arwings from Star Fox will fly by on the Sky Ramp track in an air show-like fashion throughout the race, and it's actually possible to bump them out of the sky if you collide with them overhead.
+Also, if you knock over a Star Fox billboard on the Night Cruise course, an Arwing will descend onto the track and leave you a blue crystal behind.

 - Death Mountain: The level Big Ravine is set in a massive chasm complete with lightning and falling rocks.

 - Difficult, but Awesome: The 2WD has a very sharp turning radius that takes some getting used to but once you do, you get a vehicle with the top speed of the F-Type and immunity to terrain effects like the 4WD, which can set insanely fast records.
 That said, getting good with the 4WD can trivialize the SPEED TRAX classes as well (thanks to the aforementioned immunity to terrain effects like water and dirt as well as having a respectable top speed under Boost despite being the slowest vehicle in the game), although the 2WD will still shatter any records set by it.

 - Difficulty Levels: The twelve tracks of SPEED TRAX and FREE TRAX are spread across three difficulty classes: NOVICE, EXPERT, and MASTER.